morrezhao/ZhaoEnhan.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Zhao Enhan, a junior student currently at Peking University.
 Before that, I graduate from High School Affiliated to Nanjing Normal University (NSFZ).
 I study computer science @ College of EECS and economics @ National School of Development.
 My MBTI is INTJ, but I become more E when there's other E type people.
-My research interests lie in AI for Science, especially molecular dynamics.
+My research interests lie in generative models and AI for Science, especially molecular dynamics.
 I also have experience in quantum science, quantum computing and quantum simulating.
+I'm fortunate to be advised by [He Di](https://dihe-pku.github.io) and [Wang Liwei](http://www.liweiwang-pku.com).
 I plan to pursue for a Ph.D degree after graduation in 2025.

 My hobbies
 ======
-I enjoy playing football, tennis, badminton, etc. I finished fourth in the Freshmen Football Cup of PKU(2021) and I'm a member of the tennis team of EECS.
+I enjoy playing football, tennis, badminton, etc. I finished fourth in the Freshmen Football Cup of PKU(2021).
 Sometimes I play Arena and Texas Hold’em poker with my friends.
 I like traveling and my dream is to travel and eat all across the world :).

 <!-- Getting started
 ======